Faleye-jide/Faleye-jide/README.md

  Hi, I'm Jide👋
- I am a full stack Data Scientist and Software Engineer with extensive experience in using Python for building machine learning and web applications
+ I am a full stack Data Scientist and Software Engineer with extensive experience in using Python for building ML models, ETL data piplines, and web applications
-- 🌱 I’m currently exploring JavaScript to developing my frontend skills.
+- 🌱 I’m currently exploring JavaScript to develop my frontend skills.
-- 💞️ I’m looking to collaborate on exciting project not limited to finance and health industry.
+- 💞️ I’m looking to collaborate on exciting and challenging projects not limited to finance and health industry.
 - 📫 How to reach me:
 Faleyejide@gmail.com or via Linkeldn: jide-faleye
 - Fun fact: I love football and learning new technologies